bkehr/popins/README.md

 Contact
 -------

-For questions and comments contact birte.kehr [ at ] decode.is
+For questions and comments contact birte.kehr [ at ] bihealth.de